kirjavascript/Flex2/README.md

 </div>
 <br>

-Flex 2 is a multi-purpose art and mapping editor for the Sega Megadrive.
-The original Flex was a web app, which gave it several limitations.
-A full rewrite for desktop opens up the ability to use real project files, as well as various other improvements.
+Flex 2 is a multi-purpose sprite editor for the Sega Megadrive

-Much inspiration has come from the tools SonMapEd, SpritePlotter, and SonikSprite.

 # [download](https://github.com/kirjavascript/Flex2/releases)